akeneo/Dockerfiles/Docs/symfony/fpm.md

 You can place it somewhere else, but then you will need to change the volumes parameter from `./:/srv/application` to `/the/path/to/your/application:/srv/application`.

 By default, latest version of `akeneo/fpm` is used in the compose file.
 But you can also choose to use a specific tag.
-Currently, are available `php-5.6`, `php-7.0`, and `php-7.1` (identical to `latest`).
-Read the [Tags available](https://github.com/akeneo/Dockerfiles/blob/master/README.md#github-branches-and-corresponding-docker-hub-tags) section of the `README.md` for more details.
+[Look here](https://github.com/akeneo/Dockerfiles/blob/master/README.md#github-branches-and-corresponding-docker-hub-tags) to know all available tags.

 ## Run and stop the containers